-a.
-New employment opportunities to 5 lakhs people.

-b.
-More emphasis will be given for development of technical Textile sector.

-b.
-Maximum Financial Assistance is being provided to MSME sector.
+- a.
+New employment opportunities to 5 lakhs people. - b.
+More emphasis will be given for development of technical Textile sector. - b.
+Maximum Financial Assistance is being provided to MSME sector. - d.
+All the above.

 3. Which among the following is/are correct wrt ICT policy (2011)?